Multicultural Visit Program (MVP)

 Can my parents come with me?

 Yes, your parent/guardian is welcome to visit campus with you!
 Though we are unable to host parents overnight on campus, please see the Local Accommodations list for recommended hotels close to campus.
 Most of the listed hotels offer a reduced rate – just let them know that you're visiting Whitworth.
-We also will provide complimentary lunch and dinner for parents on Friday of the program.
+We also will provide complimentary lunch for parents on Friday of the program.

 How will I get there?